pimcore/static-resolver-bundle/doc/04_Proxy_Service_Usage.md

     }
 }
 ```
-If you attempt to use IncompatibleInterface with the ProxyService, it will result in an error because User class doesn't have getNonExistentMethod.
+If you attempt to use `IncompatibleInterface` with the ProxyService, it will result in an error because the `User` class doesn't have `getNonExistentMethod()`.

 ```php
 try {